-- researches competition, customers and market situation,
+- researches competition, customers and changing market environment,

-- studies business’s goals and stakeholders’ expectations,
+- studies business goals and stakeholders’ expectations,

 - collects and documents the scope and requirements for the future system,

 - offers feature prioritization to roll out the system as fast as possible,